Core Concepts

 - NOA calls

-CommitDWalletto create the on-chain dWallet account - The dWallet’s authority is set to the requesting user
+CommitDWalletto create the on-chain dWallet account and its attestation PDA - The dWallet’s authority is set to the requesting user